 Freezing of human sperm, eggs, and embryos

-Within the laboratory, at PFC we have a tissue bank where one freezes and store oocytes (eggs), sperm as well as embryos for our patients.
+Within the laboratory, at PFC we have a tissue bank where one freezes and stores oocytes (eggs), sperm as well as embryos for our patients.
 The bank has a full-time manager under the supervision of the lab director and is also licensed by the State of California.
-All tissues in the bank are stored frozen in liquid nitrogen at a given temperature of -1960C in vacuum lined tanks that are rather a computer controlled as well as monitored 7 days a week with a dedicated alarm system.
+All tissues in the bank are stored frozen in liquid nitrogen at a given temperature of -1960C in vacuum-lined tanks that are rather computer-controlled as well as monitored 7 days a week with a dedicated alarm system.
 The embryologists are of course responsible for maintaining the bank and no other PFC employee has access.

 How are frozen embryos stored and monitored?

 The air that one breathes does contain a gas called nitrogen.
 This gas does makeup about 78% of the air around us.
 If nitrogen gas is indeed cooled, it does become liquid at -1960C.
 This liquid is indeed very stable and also easy to work with.
 In the laboratory, one has large tanks that are filled with liquid nitrogen in which one store frozen embryos.
 Each tank is in effect like a large thermos flask since it is indeed vacuum-lined.
 All patients do designate storage spaces within a tank, where their eggs or embryos are kept.
 The straws that do contain the embryos are color-coded and also labeled with precise as well as unique identifying information.

 The tanks that do contain frozen embryos are monitored 7 days a week.
 Each tank does get a physical inspection daily, looking for problems or signs of problems.
 The quantity of nitrogen in the tank is indeed assessed as a means of monitoring for a possible slow leak or rather an impending tank failure.
 The nitrogen in the tank is topped up daily since it does continuously evaporate at a slow rate.